|Select the desired Level or Schedule Type to find available classes for the course.|

 Learning Objectives: 1.
 Learn use of statistical software packages (e.g. Minitab).
 2. Learn parametric statistical tests (e.g. t-test, ANOVA).
 3. Learn non-parametric statistical tests.
 4. Learn design of experiments (e.g. factorial).
 5. Learn how to implement statistical process controls.

-(Undergraduate level ENGR 13100 Minimum Grade of D- or Undergraduate level ENGR 14100 Minimum Grade of D- or Undergraduate level ENGR 12600 Minimum Grade of D- or Undergraduate level ENGR 12100 Minimum Grade of D-) and (Undergraduate level IE 23000 Minimum Grade of D- or Undergraduate level BME 20500 Minimum Grade of D-)
+(Undergraduate level ENGR 13100 Minimum Grade of D- or Undergraduate level ENGR 14100 Minimum Grade of D-) or (Undergraduate level EPCS 11100 Minimum Grade of D- and Undergraduate level EPCS 12100 Minimum Grade of D-) or (Undergraduate level ENGR 12600 Minimum Grade of D- or Undergraduate level ENGR 12100 Minimum Grade of D-) and (Undergraduate level IE 23000 Minimum Grade of D- or Undergraduate level BME 20500 Minimum Grade of D-)

 |Return to Previous||New Search|